 With the money specifics out of the way, you might be wondering, “But how do I get to my dream job from where I am today?”

-Actually, I will ask you to answer your own question about how to make a career change.
-Switch on your imagination, get your pen and paper ready (feel free to use a computer or a typewriter if you wish) and write five different scenarios for how you get from here to there.
+Actually, I will ask you to answer your own question about how to make a career transition.
+Switch on your imagination, get your pen and paper ready (or computer and typewriter if you wish), and write five different scenarios for how you get from here to there.
 Your stories can be realistic, or completely far-fetched.
 Anything fun and creative is fair game.

-Quest: Write out your 5 fictitious scenarios for breaking into the career that you want.
+Quest: Write out your five fictitious scenarios for breaking into the career that you want.
 Go!

 Here is an example from a client whose goal was to break into business strategy consulting:

 I am on vacation, white-water rafting through the rapids on the Colorado River.
 During a particularly bumpy stretch, my ability to think and communicate clearly under pressure is instrumental to keeping everyone on my raft from getting hurt.
 At the bar that evening, a distinguished-looking gentleman strikes up a conversation with me.
 He is asking all kinds of pointed questions about my background, and it takes me a few minutes to figure out that he was on my raft that morning.
 When I bring it up, he laughs and says, “I noticed how well you were making decisions in a very stressful situation.
 You took just the right amount of risk, kept everyone calm, and did what needed to be done.
 My company is going through an M&A and I could use someone like you on my side.
 Would you be interested in coming on board?”

 Far fetched?
 Perhaps.